Zipcoder/reveal-slides.tcus/md/intro-to-oop-object-relations.md

 -
 -
-# Dependence Relation
+# Dependence<br>("uses-a")
 * **Dependence** describes a “uses-a” relationship.
-* Think about the objects a class needs to complete its job.
-	* Different than "has a" because
+* Typically implemented in java by ensuring a method consumes a parameter-type of the dependent.

 -
 ## Relationships between Classes